 Women and change

 ‘wives and daughters would be in their proper sphere at home, instead of being dragged into competition for livelihood against the great and strong men of the world’.This was not merely an ideology.
 Industrialization probably reduced the female presence in the formal job market.
-Official returns in the second half of the 19th century show a steady decline in the proportion of women in the occupied work force from 34.1 % in 1861 to 31.15 in 1891.
+Official returns in the second half of the nineteenth century show a small decline in the proportion of women in the occupied work force from 34.1 per cent in 1861 to 31.15 in 1891.
 The majority of these working women were young and unmarried.
 In many sectors of the economy - such as the Huntley and Palmer biscuit factory – a formal marriage bar operated.
-Even in the Lancashire textile industry, working mothers were a minority (see below).
+Even in the Lancashire textile industry, working mothers were a minority.
 This is a reflection of the growing prosperity of working-class families.
 The family wage, though low, was sufficient to allow the mother (called ‘mum’ from the 1880s) to remain at home – a place which could be a place of power for her.

-In the following decades more women entered the labour market.
+In the following decades, however, more women entered the labour market.
 By 1911 there had been a significant build up of women working in various branches of engineering: 128,000 – more than the numbers engaged in agriculture and horticulture.

 But the most momentous change in the female labour market was the growth of middle-class posts – in teaching, retailing, office work, and nursing.
-The majority of the teachers in the Board Schools created by the 1870 Education Act were women.
-Though less qualified, they constituted 75% of the 230,000 teachers listed in the 1901 Census.
+The majority of the teachers in the Board Schools created by the 1870 Education Act (see later post) were women.
+Though less qualified, they constituted 75 per cent of the 230,000 teachers listed in the 1901 Census.

 Women were paid much less than men even when doing the same jobs, something demanded by both employers and unions.
-For example, shop assistants earned about 65% of men’s income.
+For example, shop assistants earned about 65 per cent of men’s income.
 But the real problem lay in the notion of a ‘woman’s rate’ (amounting to little more than 10-12s a week, or else a fixed percentage of male earnings.
 For most girls the best route to advancement still lay though making a ‘good’ marriage.
-It has been estimated that 10 % of working-class females married into middle-class families.
+It has been estimated that 10 per cent of working-class females married into middle-class families.

 In the Lancashire cotton factories, the majority of employed women were young single women, with a minority of poorer married women.
-They worked as powerloom weavers or in other preparatory work such as carding.
-One analysis of the census returns of 1851 for seven districts of Lancashire suggested that overall only 27% of women cotton operatives were either married or widowed.
 The married woman factory worker was the target of much condemnation from observers of the factory system.
-However the mothers of small children were probably a small proportion of the overall factory workforce.
-In the seven Lancashire districts only 20% of these married women in work had children under a year in age - though these numbers were gradually increasing.
-A family’s prosperity depended on how many members were actually contributing to its overall income.
-A married woman in factory work was most likely to leave employment in her thirties when her first children were old enough to enter employment.
+However the mothers of small children were probably only a small proportion of the overall factory workforce.
 Where alternatives existed, married women were more likely to do work which could be done at home.
-Where there were no alternatives, she would enter factory employment.
+It was only where there were no alternatives that she would enter factory employment.